 - Place halved tomatoes and whole garlic cloves on the baking sheet and drizzle with 3 tablespoons of olive oil.
 I always shake around the pan to mix around the oil.
 Generously season with salt and pepper.
 Place in middle rack and roast in the oven for 40-45 minutes.

-- During the roasting time, you can make the caramelized onions: Melt 1 tablespoon olive oil with 1 tablespoon butter in a large Dutch oven over medium-high heat.
+- Optional: During the roasting time, you can make the caramelized onions: Melt 1 tablespoon olive oil with 1 tablespoon butter in a large Dutch oven over medium-high heat.
 Add the onion slices and stir to coat the onions with olive oil and cook for five minutes, stirring occasionally.

 - Reduce heat to medium and cook onions, stirring occasionally, scraping the bottom and sides of the pan, until they are deeply caramelized.